Logo of the The Poor Swiss

 • Schweizer Broker

 Swiss brokers are expensive, but you can find some brokers cheaper than others if you search well.
-If you want a Swiss broker, I recommend either Swissquote or Yuh.
+If you want a Swiss broker, I recommend either Saxo, Swissquote, or Neon.
+If I had to choose a single broker, I would choose Saxo as the best Swiss broker.

-Yuh is great for beginners, given its low costs on small operations.
-And Swissquote is excellent for more advanced investors, with good average fees overall.
-Also, Swissquote has a good reputation and is well-established.
-The fact that PostFinance and Swissquote back Yuh is also a good sign for the product’s future.
+Neon is great for beginners, given its low costs on small operations.
+Swissquote and Saxo are excellent for more advanced investors, with good average fees overall (Saxo being the cheapest).
+Furthermore, Swissquote has a good reputation and is well-established.
+You can avoid most currency conversion fees with Neon by trading on BX Swiss, which is a very transparent service.

 Another important conclusion from this article is that serious investors should not use a broker with a custody fee without a maximum.
-This becomes very quickly too expensive.
-For this reason, I would not recommend using either Saxo Bank or Migros Bank.
-They are way too expensive and will drag your returns down.
-And some Swiss brokers are even more expensive than these two.
+This quickly becomes too expensive.
+For this reason, I would not recommend using Migros Bank.
+They are far too expensive and will drag your returns down.
+And some Swiss brokers are even pricier than these two.
 So, Swiss investors should be careful.

 If you are ready to use a foreign broker, I recommend investing with Interactive Brokers, which is cheaper.
 However, if you are afraid of having your money outside of Switzerland, it is much better to use a Swiss broker than not to invest at all!
-And since many of my readers requested this from me so often, I feel like I had to write this article.
-I hope that cheaper brokers will come in the future.
+Since many of my readers have requested this from me so often, I feel like I had to write this article.

 If you want more details on the winners, you can read their reviews: